cryptobiu/ICEPOLE-Cryptanalysis/README.md

 # ICEPOLE Cryptanalysis

-Copyright (c) 2018, Bar Ilan Cryptography Research Group.
-All rights reserved.
-See License.txt

 The __icepole_attack_20180814.pdf__ document specifies a method to uncover the key and nonce used with ICEPOLE encryption.
 The following C/C++ project is an implementation of the specified attack.
 It consists of 2 projects:
-- icepole - a clone of [ICEPOLE] implementation that is packed in a statically linked library.
+- icepole - a clone of [ICEPOLE] implementation that is packed in a statically linked library. __Subject to the original licanse/copyright within the project__.
 - icepole_cryptanalysis - a program that implements the attack on ICEPOLE.
+Copyright (c) 2018, Bar Ilan Cryptography Research Group.
+All rights reserved.
+See License.txt

 ## icepole
 The icepole implementation code, forked off from [ICEPOLE], contains 3 implemented versions: